maattar/Epidemiological-Underestimation/README.md

 # Epidemiological-Underestimation
-Replication files for "Dealing with Epidemiological Underestimation: A Simple Algorithm for COVID-19" by M. Aykut Attar &amp; Ayça Tekin-Koru
+Replication files for "Data Transparency in Disaster Risk Management: Estimating Actual COVID-19 Cases Amid Underestimation Challenges" by M. Aykut Attar &amp; Ayça Tekin-Koru

 "run.m" implements the numerical optimization.
 The user should specify (delta,IFR) pair and should assign different names for Excel files for